 But what sounds like a win-win situation is a little more complicated than that.
-Many people prefer the optical viewfinder of a DSLR, mirrorless camera makers have had to develop new autofocus technologies to compete with DSLRs, and mirrorless cameras still can’t compete with DSLRs for battery life and even – in the opinion of many users – simple handling and ergonomics.
+First, many people prefer the optical viewfinder of a DSLR.
+Second, mirrorless camera makers have had to develop new autofocus technologies to compete with DSLRs using on-sensor phase-detect autofocus technologies.
+Third, mirrorless cameras still can’t compete with DSLRs for battery life and even – in the opinion of many users – simple handling and ergonomics.

 When mirrorless cameras first became available, the way in which they autofocused was essentially in the same way as a compact camera, a system known as contrast-detect AF.
-This uses the main image sensor to measure the point at which contrast is highest as a lens moves through its focusing range, and as this is the same sensor that ends up capturing the image, the method is very precise: what you see is what you get.
+This uses the main image sensor to move the focus to and fro until the image looks sharpest.

-But it’s also quite inefficient.
-In effect, the camera has to focus to and fro until it zeros in on the focus distance that gives the sharpest image.
+This is precise also quite inefficient and slow.
 Compact cameras have much smaller lenses with lighter internal elements, and these can move efficiently when focusing.
 Mirrorless cameras have larger sensors and hence larger and heavier lens elements, so this trial-and-error focusing method becomes painfully slow.